Dynatrace-APAC/dynatrace-apac.github.io/workshops/aws-workshop-lab1.md

 Feedback Link: mailto:alliances@dynatrace.com
 Analytics Account: UA-175467274-1

-# 1. Modernize cloud workloads #1 - Plan Better
+# 1. Modernize workloads for the cloud #1 - Plan Better

 ## Objectives of this Lab